LASIK WITH EYE DOCTOR DALLAS

 - We don’t have a laser in our office that costs thousands of dollars a month to pay for and maintain whether it’s used or not.
-We will be objective and straightforward in determining if you are a candidate for Lasik or other refractive surgery procedures.

 - We have all the latest equipment and technology in our office to determine if you are a good candidate in just one brief visit.